-How California Residents Can Best Prepare for Possible Wildfire
+How California Residents Are Preparing for Possible Wildfire

 The severe December 2017 fires caused over 230,000 residents to evacuate, given the fires engulfed over 307,900 acres, as well as destroyed/damaged over 1,300 structures.
 Out of these fires was the Thomas Fire in the Ventura and Santa Barbara County, perhaps one of California’s most dangerously recorded fire to date.
 From December 4th, 2017 to January 8th, 2018, the Thomas fire scorched over 281,893 acres, as well as cost over $297 million in damages and restoration.
 While the cause is still under investigation, it’s certain this record-breaking fire also ignited the deadly Montecito mudslide.